-As mentioned before, locking is coordinated at the origin.
+As previously mentioned, NLM locking is coordinated at the origin.
 Therefore, it is easy to keep all the locks in order and to make sure that all locks are accounted for.
-Because the FlexCache volume currently only supports NFSv3 traffic, only NLM locking is supported at the FlexCache.
 When a client requests a file lock through NLM, that request is then transferred to the origin, resulting in a FlexCache-aware NLM lock at the origin.
-To see the locks, you must look at them from the origin because the FlexCache cluster has no information about NLM locks.
+To see these locks, you must look at them from the origin because the FlexCache cluster has no information about NLM locks.
 Here is an example of a FlexCache NLM lock at the origin.